epfl-ada/ada-2022-project-cyga/README.md

 ## Methods <a name="Methods"></a>
+All our code and analysis on the datasets can be found on 'Milestone_3.ipynb'.
+The file 'utils.py' reunites all the functions we used in the code.

 Our notebook is subdivided into different axes.
-We are trying to answer the question asked before.
+We are trying to answer the followig questions, mainly working around women representation on screen and on set.

 1. Is there a pay gap and financial indices which could attest to potential gender discrimination in the movie industry?